Adam & Friends: Episode One, The Director

-And while you sit there waiting for your hot chocolate to arrive, you start to get impatient because you hate waiting and cannot stand it.
-And when you are impatient, you start to get even more frustrated than you were before.
-And Mr. McIntyre becomes furious whenever he’s frustrated.
+But as you sit there waiting for your hot chocolate to arrive, you get impatient.
+Then you get even more frustrated than you were before.
+And Mr. McIntyre becomes furious when he’s frustrated.

 Someone knocks on the door.